Pineapler/VirtualOrc/README.md

 This mod is barely functional and not ready for general use.

+See [notes.md](notes.md) for a more up-to-date checklist of what I'm working on and what is planned.

 I'm not sure what the scope of this mod will be at the moment.
 The vanilla gameplay seems to lend itself to a VR control scheme very well, but I'm not sure if I will have time to fully flesh it out.
 At the very least there will be 6 degrees of freedom head movement with the original keyboard/mouse controls.